 3) Upon task start, the task status will change to Verifying, indicating that another round of parameter verification is underway.
 During this process, you are only able to cancel or view the task or check the verification progress.

-4) After parameter verification succeeds, data migration will start.
+4) After parameter verification is successful, data migration will start.

-During data sync, changes in data offset, source instance, and destination instance key will be displayed.
+During data sync, changes in data offset, source instance, and target instance key will be displayed.

 DTS supports migration interruption alarming to keep you informed of any exceptions.
 A migration alarm can be configured as follows: